 I frequently appear in the media to discuss topics related to my writings.
 Here are links to some of my favorite mentions and appearances:

-Kai Ryssdal of Marketplace recently interviewed me about An Extraordinary Time.
-The interview was aired after the Bureau of Economic Analysis reported that economic growth is 2016 was slower than some people thought it should be; in the interview, I explained why the government has little ability to make the economy grow faster in the long run.
+Kai Ryssdal of Marketplace interviewed me in early 2017 about An Extraordinary Time, focusing on why, regardless of its economic policies, the government has only a limited ability to make the economy grow faster in the long run.

 In December 2016, I joined Jim Puplava’s Financial Sense podcast to discuss An Extraordinary Time.
 Our discussion focused on the role of innovation in economic growth.